-The laws of physics may rule the universe but in our house other rules apply.
-For instance, we have this thing called: the hanger rule.
+The laws of physics may rule the universe but in our house other laws apply.
+For instance, we have this thing called: the hanger law.

 Elsewhere in the universe, whenever an item of clothing is removed from a closet, the hanger will remain until such time as the item is returned.